 What does this mean?

 These forms are created within the ConvertKit software, and then you use the plugin to easily add them to your website.
 If you use a different email marketing service, you might want to check if they have a similar plugin.

 ConvertKit, like most email marketing services, does cost a fee, but the plugin is free.
 You just need an active ConvertKit subscription to use it.

-14. Pretty Links (Affiliate Links)
+13. Pretty Links (Affiliate Links)

-If you have affiliate links anywhere on your blog, you NEED this plugin.
+If you have affiliate links anywhere on your blog, you need this plugin.

 Now, I remember 99% of my affiliate links because I use a plugin to create links that look “prettier” and are easier to remember.

-The Pretty Link plugin allows you to create clean domain links to redirect or cloak other links (like affiliate links) rather than using TinyURL or bitly, which look spammy and are sometimes not allowed.
+The Pretty Links plugin allows you to create clean domain links to redirect or cloak other links (like affiliate links) rather than using TinyURL or bitly, which look spammy and are sometimes not allowed.

 Here’s an example: